thuml/depyf/docs/walk_through.rst

             z = torch.log(y)
             return z

-We have to check each parameter so that our guards are sound, and also fallback to the original code if we fail to optimize the code.
+We have to check each parameter so that our optimization conditions are sound, and also fallback to the original code if we fail to optimize the code.

+This leads to two basic concepts in compilers: guards, and transformed code.
+Guards are conditions when the functions can be optimized, and transformed code is the optimized version of functions.
+In the above simple compiler example, ``isinstance(mod, A)`` is a guard, and ``return 2 * x`` is the corresponding transformed code that is equivalent to the original code under the guarding condition, but is significantly faster.

-Going more rigorous, the above example is actually an Ahead-of-time compiler: we inspect all the available source code, and before running any function, we write the optimized function in terms of guards and transformed code.
-A real Just-In-Time procedure should be:
+The above example is an Ahead-of-time compiler: we inspect all the available source code, and before running any function (i.e. ahead-of-time), we write the optimized function in terms of all possible guards and transformed code.

+Another category of compiler is just-in-time compiler: right before the function is executed, it analyzes if the execution can be optimized, and what is the condition under which the function execution can be optimized.
+Hopefully, the condition is general enough for new inputs, so that the benfit outweights the cost of Just-In-Time compilation.
+If all conditions fail, it will try to optimize the code under the new condition.

+The basic workflow of a Just-In-Time compiler should looks like the following:

 .. code-block:: python